devMuangi/devMuangi/README.md

 ### Hi there 👋

-I am a crossplatform developer specializing in **front end web developement**.
+I am a crossplatform developer with experience in fullstack web development.

 I enjoy developing web applications and displaying them on the internet.